FTP or File Transfer Protocol servers allow you to share or host data on your computer that might be too large to transfer through email.

 Once you have created a hostname with No-IP you will need to download and run an FTP server.
 There are a few different choices you can use to create an FTP server, but in this guide, we will use FileZilla, which is free.

-1. You’ll first need to download the FileZilla server.
+You’ll first need to download the FileZilla server.

 Your FTP server is now configured.
-You will need to now open and forward port 21 in your router and any firewall you might use.
+You will need to open and forward port 21 on your router and any firewall you might use.
 If you are unsure how to port forward you can review our General Port Forwarding guide.